codenoid/go-screenshot/README.md

 another library for taking screenshot on your Linux+,Windows-,Mac-

-there is many feature that still missing (like choosing display, set size, etc), and currently only support for linux

-and don't worry about [this](https://github.com/BurntSushi/xgb/issues/32) because you can open once and reuse xgb conn
+there is many feature that still missing (like choosing display, set size, etc), and currently only support for linux, and don't worry about [this bug](https://github.com/BurntSushi/xgb/issues/32) because you can open once and reuse xgb connection

 ## Installation